 From Courtney Campbell:

-I was performing in southern California.
-I entered a hospital room occupied by a mother who was sitting up in the hospital bed holding her 18-month baby boy.
-His little body was covered with an array of IVs and colored wires attached to monitors.
-The child’s grandmother sat in a chair nearby.
+I entered a hospital room occupied by a grandmother, mother and her 18-month baby boy.
+He was covered with an IV’s and wires.
 The baby was listless when I entered.
 The mother said that he loved music and he used to clap and enjoy it.
 But he had been unresponsive to it for the last month.
-Her sorrow was palpable.
+Her sorrow was evident.